plone/volto/README.md

 - [Stradanove](http://www.stradanove.it/) (Website of the Department of Youth Policies of the Municipality of Modena, developed by [RedTurtle](https://redturtle.it), 2020)
 - [Study guide at University of Jyväskylä](https://studyguide.jyu.fi/2020/) (Static website where [Volto is used as a headless CMS for authoring additional content](https://tech.blog.jyu.fi/2020/06/plone-volto-hasura-gatsbyjs-mashup/), 2020)
 - [Nuova Voce Ecologista](https://nuovavoceecologista.it) (Website of Nuova Voce Ecologista, an Italian green Party, 2020)
+- [Baccanale Imola](https://www.baccanaleimola.it) (Baccanale is a food fair that happens every year in Imola, Italy.
+Developed by [RedTurtle](https://redturtle.it), 2020)
 - Please create a new [issue](https://github.com/plone/volto/issues/new) or [pull request](https://github.com/plone/volto/pulls) to add your Volto-site here!

 ## Documentation